FifthMarauder99/Computer_Vision_A/part2/README.md

 # Results

--   The latest result from the code is if normalization is
+-   The latest result from the code without normalization is

 ![Result1](CurRes2.png)